Keep your baby cool and protect them from the sun. Babies less than 6 months old should be kept out of direct sunlight.

 Don't Forget Favorite Toys or Blankets

-Along the journey, you will find that some travel gear is so essential that you should leave home with it.
-At the top of the list are the unique things that remind your little one to feel the comforts of home.
-A special blanket, stuffed animals, or toys can bring that cozy feeling on the go.
+Along the journey, you will find that some travel gear is so essential that you should never leave home without it.
+At the top of the list are the unique things that remind your little one to feel the comforts of home, such as a special blanket, stuffed animals, and toys.

 Baby Packing Checklist